kumarlab-compomics/SV_mechanism/README.md

 - HG38 reference genome.
 - Scratch space, if using an HPC.

-An example of the use of this command is :
+An example of the use of this command is from inside the ./simulations directory should be :

 ```
 sbatch execute_svSimsMaster.sh \